EM&I laser scanning technology helps to avoid fatalities in confined spaces

 EM&I have the following article published in Oilfield Technology:

 Working in confined spaces carries significant safety risks with a saddening record of fatalities over the years.
 Working at height in confines spaces such as storage tanks on and offshore adds a further risk.

-The HITS JIP identified the risk of tank entry as being a key challenge to solve for the offshore floating production industry and encouraged industry to offer solutions for evaluation, including drones and robots but with limited success.
-A solution was needed that met classification and regulatory requirements – general, close visual, distortion, pitting, coating surveys and the ability to measure thickness.
+The HITS JIP identified the risk of tank entry as being a key challenge to solve for the offshore floating production industry.
+They encouraged industry to offer solutions for evaluation, including drones and robots but with limited success.
+A solution was needed that met classification and regulatory requirements.
+General, close visual, distortion, pitting, coating surveys and the ability to measure thickness.

 EM&I had been working on a different approach – NoMan® using robotic cameras and synchronous lasers, both deployed from outside the confined space.
-The NoMan optical system gained rapid approval and has been used extensively on tanks, pressure vessels and turrets for over three years.
+The NoMan optical system gained rapid approval.
+It has been used extensively on tanks, pressure vessels and turrets for over three years.

 NoMan Laser System

 The NoMan synchronous laser scanning system, which delivers the distortion, pitting, coating and thickness measurement scopes is deployed using a ‘Quadpod’ robot which was demonstrated to industry very recently.